• Skip to primary navigation

 • Tweet

-Enchilada pasta is made in one pan in under 20 minutes.
-Not only is this enchilada pasta recipe easy to make, but each bite will bring you back for more.
+Vegan enchilada pasta is made in one pan in under 20 minutes.
+Not only is this vegan enchilada pasta recipe easy to make, but each bite will bring you back for more.

-Vegan enchilada pasta in a bowl on the table
+Vegan enchilada pasta recipe in a bowl on the table

 Whenever I'm in a hurry, I love making one-pot pasta recipes with minimal mess in under 20 minutes.
 So today, I made a one-pot vegan enchilada pasta recipe that turned out exactly as planned.
 Even though I love vegan enchiladas, vegan enchilada pasta is quick, easy, and a family favorite.